1-vn/brave-browser/docs/source/docs.rst

 Documentation
 *************

-We use Sphinx to render, and readthedocs.org to publish, OneVN Browser documentation.
+We use Sphinx to render, and readthedocs.org to publish, Onevn Browser documentation.
 You can view the latest documentation at `https://onevn-browser.readthedocs.io/en/latest/ <https://onevn-browser.readthedocs.io/en/latest/>`_.

-Contributing to OneVN Browser documentation can be done by editing the ``docs/source/*.rst`` files in the `onevn-browser repository <https://github.com/1-vn/onevn-browser>`_ and then opening a PR.
+Contributing to Onevn Browser documentation can be done by editing the ``docs/source/*.rst`` files in the `onevn-browser repository <https://github.com/1-vn/onevn-browser>`_ and then opening a PR.